highfestiva/finplot/README.md

 ![sample](https://raw.githubusercontent.com/highfestiva/finplot/master/screenshot.jpg)

-This 25-liner pulls some BitCoin data and shows the above:
+This 25-liner pulls some BitCoin data off of Bittrex and shows the above:

 ```python